 Shielding and Channelling

 The shape and terrain surrounding a hill can also influence wind conditions.
-Obstacles like trees, buildings or landforms placed upwind can shield and redirect the flow of wind over a hill.
+Obstacles like trees, buildings or land forms placed upwind can shield and redirect the flow of wind over a hill.
 Gaps or valleys in the terrain may channel stronger wind speeds onto a site.
 Your wind engineer will evaluate how the specific topography around your hill impacts wind at the site to determine the appropriate classification.

 In summary, hilltop sites are more prone to higher wind speeds and loads due to increased exposure and acceleration of wind over the terrain.
 Careful site evaluation, structural design and wind shielding techniques can help create a safe, stable building environment, even on the most exposed hilltop locations.
 But when possible, choosing a site with less wind exposure lower on a hill is the easiest way to achieve a lower wind classification.